Why is it important to optimize WordPress database with WPML?

 WPML support forums are full of various questions on how to optimize WPML database size.
 It’s important to understand that WPML is premium and reliable product, but IT IS additional layer to already existing web site, so the quality of site alone will of course influence behavior of this (or any other) plugin.

-However, there are things web site owners and developers CAN DO to optimize database and to make their web sites run faster with WordPress + WPML + (probably) WooCommerce + various additional plugins.
+However, web site owners and developer can optimize database.
+Even more, they can make their web sites run faster with WordPress + WPML + (probably) WooCommerce + various additional plugins.
 In order to separate concerns better we can divide optimizations to two sections:

 - Database optimizations related directly to WPML plugin